Asylum seekers and refugees - who's who?

 Developing countries – not the UK – look after most of the world's refugees

 - Over 6.7 million people have fled conflict in Syria, and many more are displaced inside the country.
 Turkey is the biggest refugee hosting country in the world.
-It is currently providing safety to 3.4 million Syrian refugees.
-Lebanon hosts 1 million refugees.
-In 2017, 1 in 6 people in Lebanon people was a refugee.
+At the end of 2018 Turkey was providing safety to 3.6 million Syrian refugees.
 By the end of 2018 the UK had resettled 20,007 Syrian refugees under the Vulnerable Persons Resettlement Scheme (VPRS).

 People seeking asylum are looking for a place of safety